 Much happens for students as they attempt to make the transition from high school to college.
 It is often a tumultuous time.
 Some students make this transition relatively smoothly, while others struggle throughout their first year of college.
 Results of a study of first year students were released in early October and may help parents better understand the nature of the transition and first year students’ experiences.

-This past spring, Harris Poll conducted an online survey of 1,502 U.S. college students to better understand their experiences during their first year at college.
+Recently, Harris Poll conducted an online survey of 1,502 U.S. college students to better understand their experiences during their first year at college.
 Very simply, the poll was an attempt to examine the challenges and triumphs that students face during their first year.
 The study was commissioned by the JED Foundation, Partnership for Drug-Free Kids, and The Jordan Porco Foundation, and was administered last spring to high school graduates between the ages of 17-20, currently attending their second semester of college.

 Essentially, this study attempted to address several areas: